Collection Scams Alert: How to Spot Them

 - Does the collector have a physical address and can send you something in writing?
 If you never receive an address to contact the collection company in writing, there is a good chance you are the target of a scam.

 - Is the debt appearing on your credit report?
 If not, the debt might not be yours.
 If you haven’t obtained a copy of your credit report lately, you probably should.
 You can get three free credit reports a year, one from each of the bureaus.
 The safest and easiest way I can recommend to obtain a copy of your credit report for free is by visiting Annual Credit Report.com.
 We can also help you understand your report.
+(Because of COVID, the three bureaus are now offering free weekly online reports through the end of 2023.)

 It is important to know your rights when dealing with these scammers.
 The Fair Debt Collection Practices Act (FDCPA) says that: